ab3735/210CT-TSP/PITCHME.md

 ---

-- One of the most famous problems in Computer Science.
+- One of the most famous problems in CS.
 - Given a **list of cities** and the **distances between each pair of cities**, what is the shortest possible route that visits each city and returns to the origin city?
 - **NP-hard problem**!